 Euclid has a 1.2m 3-mirror telescope, with the third mirror providing corrections to the intermediate Cassegrain focus.
-The VIS and NISP beams are split by a dichroic, working in reflection for VIS to produce a bandpass of 550 to 900nm with ~20nm band edges.
+The VIS and NISP beams from the shared field of view are split by a dichroic, working in reflection for VIS to produce a bandpass of 550 to 900nm with ~20nm band edges (Figure 1).
 To avoid low-level ghost images from internal reflections, especially as the rays incident on the focal plane are not telecentric, there are no other filters or optics in VIS, except for folding mirrors.
-The entrance pupil is 1.2m, the central obscuration is 11% and the final focal ratio is f/20.4.
-This provides an image scale of 0.101 arcsec per 12 μ m pixel, and a field of view of 0.72°x0.79°, or just under 0.57 square degrees.
+The entrance pupil is 1.2m, the central obscuration is 13% and the final focal ratio is f/20.4.
+This provides an image scale of 0.101 arcsec per $12\mu m$ pixel, and a field of view of $0.72^{\circ}x0.79^{\circ}$ , or just under 0.57 square degrees.
 The optical performance is diffraction limited over the entire field.